lifeline

 The Opportunity

-The DOSE-VF trial showed that delivering two shocks in sequence significantly improves outcomes for patients with refractory cardiac arrest.
+The DOSE-VF trial showed that two shocks delivered in rapid sequence substantially improve survival in refractory cardiac arrest.

-But no product existed to make this possible in pre-hospital care.
+No product existed to make this possible outside the hospital.

 ~2.3×